 Add signature fields

-SigningHub allows you to add signatures in a workflow. as per the level of assurance.
+SigningHub allows you to add signatures in a workflow.
+Read more about the types of signatures as per the level of assurance.
 Adding signatures for a recipient/ placeholder will consume signatures quota of your (document owner's) account, after being signed by the recipient.
 Once you add a signature field, the signature field is marked with "Signature".
 You can also add multiple signature fields for a recipient in a document.
 Adding a signature field is subject to your assigned enterprise user role.
-If you wish to use this provision, ask your Enterprise Admin to enable the respective signature field in your .
-Upon adding a signature field, a level of assurance will be set for a signature field which is set by default as per the configured default level of assurance under .
-Level of assurance options for a signature field is subject to your assigned enterprise user role, If you wish to use more options, ask your Enterprise Admin to enable the respective level of assurances in your .
+If you wish to use this provision, ask your Enterprise Admin to enable the respective signature field in your Role.
+Upon adding a signature field, a level of assurance will be set for a signature field which is set by default as per the configured default level of assurance under Signature Settings.
+Level of assurance options for a signature field is subject to your assigned enterprise user role, If you wish to use more options, ask your Enterprise Admin to enable the respective level of assurances in your Role.

 Select the document from the information panel's 'Pages' tab, on which a signature is required from a signer.
 You can also manage the added documents from here.